maersdal/coffi/docs/articles/01-Getting-Started.md

 `load-library` call at the top level cannot be required without the library being able to be loaded.

+### Reloading Libraries

+Libraries loaded with `load-library` can be reloaded without restarting the JVM: calling `load-library` again is a no-op while the file's contents are unchanged.
+Fns created from symbol names (`defcfn`, `cfn`, etc) re-resolve their symbol on each call.
+`unload-library` unloads a library explicitly; on Windows this is required before recompiling, because the OS locks the file while it is loaded.
+Calling a fn whose library is unloaded throws `UnsatisfiedLinkError`.

+Reloading is a REPL-development tool with sharp edges that coffi cannot detect or prevent:

+- Static variables are reset, and any initialization must be redone.
+- Addresses previously returned by the library (strings, structs, function pointers) should point into random memory after a reload; dereferencing them can crash the JVM.
+- Thread-local storage destructors (common in C++ and Rust), `atexit` handlers, or being a dependency of another loaded library can pin the old copy, in which case reloading silently returns the old code.
+- Unloading a library that spawned its own threads or installed signal handlers or window procedures crashes the JVM when they next run.
+Only load-and-call style libraries are safely reloadable.

 ### Primitive Types
 Coffi defines a basic set of primitive types: